-How is the CFTC going to interpret the forward exclusion from the swap definition and to treat commodity options embedded in forward contracts?
+How is the CFTC proposing to interpret the forward exclusion from the swap definition and to treat commodity options embedded in forward contracts?

 The swap definition in the Dodd-Frank Act excludes forward contracts in nonfinancial commodities.
-The CFTC is issuing an interpretation that this forward exclusion will be interpreted in a manner that is consistent with the CFTC's historical interpretation of the existing forward contract exclusion with respect to futures contracts.
-In response to commenters, the CFTC is clarifying a number of issues:
+The CFTC is proposing that this forward exclusion be interpreted in a manner that is consistent with the CFTC's historical interpretation of the existing forward contract exclusion with respect to futures contracts.
+The CFTC also is proposing to treat commodity options embedded in forward contracts under the Dodd-Frank Act consistently with its prior interpretations regarding such embedded options.